dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part2.md

         }
     }

-Now we need some public Dto classes too represent the rows being returned from the stored procedure.
-Lets start with the *OrderDto*.
+Now we need some public DTO classes too represent the rows being returned from the stored procedure.
+Lets start with the *OrderDto* which represents the rows from the first Recordset in the stored procedure.

-This will have "Id", "CustomerOrderNumber" and "CreatedOnTimeStamp" properties which relate to the database fields and will also have a property to hold a reference to a *CustomerDto*, and a list of *ProductsOrdered*.

     public class OrderDto
     {
         public Guid Id { get; set; }
+        public Guid CustomerId { get; set; }
         public string CustomerOrderNumber { get; set; }
         public DateTime CreatedOnTimeStamp { get; set; }

-        public CustomerDto Customer { get; set; }
-        public List<ProductsOrderedDto> ProductsOrdered { get; set; }
     }

-The *CustomerDto* will have
+The second Recordset contains the customer information so lets create a *CustomerDto* DTO to represent that.

+    public class CustomerDto
+    {
+        public Guid Id { get; set; }
+        public string Name { get; set; }
+        public DateTime RegisteredDate { get; set; }
+        public bool Active { get; set; }
+    }

+And lastly we need a DTO to represent the products on the order, the *ProductsOrderedDto*.

+    public class ProductsOrderedDto
+    {
+        public int Id { get; set; }
+        public int ProductId { get; set; }
+        public string Key { get; set; }
+        public string Name { get; set; }
+        public string Description { get; set; }
+        public decimal PurchasePrice { get; set; }
+    }

+So these DTOs will represents the rows returned from the stored procedure, but it would be nice to wrap these into a single object to return to the client.
+For this we will have an *OrderDetailsDto*.
+This will include some of the properties of the *OrderDto* and will have an "Id", a "CustomerOrderNumber" and a "CreatedOnTimeStamp" property.
+It will also encapsulate the *CustomerDto* and contain a list of *ProductsOrdered*.

+    public class OrderDetailsDto
+    {
+        public OrderDetailsDto()
+        {
+            ProductsOnOrder = new List<ProductsOrderedDto>();
+        }

+        public Guid Id { get; set; }
+        public string CustomerOrderNumber { get; set; }
+        public DateTime CreatedOnTimeStamp { get; set; }

+        public CustomerDto OrderOwner { get; set; }
+        public List<ProductsOrderedDto> ProductsOnOrder { get; private set; }
+    }

-Next in the ReadModels folder create a new public class called *OrderReadModel* which will use the "" class along with the *Stored Procedure Framework* to pull data from the database.
+Next in the ReadModels folder create a new public class called *OrderReadModel* which will use the "GetOrderDetailsForOrderId" class along with the *Stored Procedure Framework* to pull data from the database and load the DTOs with data.